 MRI scan.
-Using a magnetic field and radio waves, an MRI produces 3-D, high-resolution images.
+Using a magnetic field and radio waves, an MRI produces 3D, high-resolution images of the involved tissue.

 CT scan.
-This X-ray technique produces detailed, cross-sectional images of your body's structures.
+This X-ray technique produces detailed, cross-sectional images of the body's structures.
 CT scans can reveal blockages in the lymphatic system.

-Radionuclide imaging of your lymphatic system (lymphoscintigraphy).
-During this test you're injected with a radioactive dye and then scanned by a machine.
-The resulting images show the dye moving through your lymph vessels, highlighting blockages.
+Lymphoscintigraphy.
+During this test, the person is injected with a radioactive dye and then scanned by a machine.
+The resulting images show the dye moving through the lymph vessels, highlighting blockages.